-Financial planning elements that have been influenced Description of influence Row 1 Revenues Direct costs Capital expenditures In the long term with the climate-related risks the inflows coming to hydro power plants are assumed to decrease, hence decreasing the revenues.
-For the sustainability and optimization of renewable generation a specific amount of CAPEX has been allocated in the financial planning.
-In the context of climate-related opportunities we generate revenues and have direct costs for the operations of Energy Services and for the activities in the Voluntary Carbon Offset market.
+Financial planning elements that have been influenced Description of influence Row 1 Revenues Direct costs Capital expenditures In long term, due to climate-related risks, the inflows coming to hydro power plants are assumed to decrease, hence decreasing the revenues.
+For the sustainability and optimization of renewable generation, a specific amount of CAPEX has been allocated in the financial planning, to increase the efficiency in the current power plants. and to invest further in new renewable power plants.
+In the context of climate-related opportunities, we generate revenues and have direct costs for the operations of Energy Services and for the activities in the Voluntary Carbon Offset market.

-(C3.5) In your organization's financial accounting, do you identify spending/revenue that is aligned with your organization's transition to a 1.5°C world?
+(C3.5) In your organization's financial accounting, do you identify spending/revenue that is aligned with your organization's climate transition?